 MR Label Co. has a durable polypropylene construction that has passed the BS 5609 Section 2 + 3 Marine Immersion label testing.
 Our label construction, when paired with the proper thermal transfer ribbon; will satisfy GHS Compliance needs.

-- Labels have been tested for permanence, abrasion resistance and color fastness.
-This includes the inks, ribbons and print methods/systems that were used to create the label.
+• This includes the inks, ribbons, and print methods/systems that were used to create the label.

 Are you curious about Section 2 & Section 3 details?

 Section 2: Tests the base material and requires that labels withstand a three-month salt water submersion test (carried out at a test site on the south coast of England).
 The test specifically looks for dimensional stability, peel adhesion, and colorfastness after long-term exposure to salt spray and sunlight.